-A Federal Circuit Court judge exercises a discretion when the result of the case does not depend on a fixed rule, but where the Federal Circuit Court judge has to weigh up a number of different factors, all of which are of some relevance to his or her decision.
+A judicial officer exercises discretion when the result of the case does not depend on a fixed rule, but where the judicial officer has to weigh up different factors, all of which are of some relevance to his or her decision.
+To succeed on an appeal it is not enough for you to show that another judicial officer might have formed a different view on the facts or decided the case differently.

-To succeed on appeal, it is not enough for you to show that another judge might have formed a different view on the facts or decided the case differently.
 For example:

-- In a financial case, there is a margin within which the Court has a range of decisions open to it; all of which will be legally valid or acceptable. - In a parenting case, matters may be so finely balanced between the parties that the judge could decide in favour of either party, without being in error in a legal sense.
+- In a financial case there is a margin within which the Court may have a range of decisions open to it; all of which will be legally valid or acceptable. - In a parenting case matters may be so finely balanced between the parties that the judicial officer could decide in favour of either party, without being in error in a legal sense.

-If the Federal Circuit Court judge accepted the evidence of one party in preference to that of the other party, the Family Court judge will be reluctant to take a different view because, unlike the Federal Circuit Court judge, he or she does not see and hear the parties or their witnesses giving evidence.
+If the judicial officer accepted the evidence of one party in preference to that of the other party, the judges of the Full Court will be reluctant to take a different view because, unlike the judicial officer, they do not see and hear the parties or their witnesses giving evidence.